 Content Management System (CMS)

-A Content Management System is just a fancy word for a piece of software that allows you to create, publish and edit content on your site.
-It also give you control over adding additional users.
+A Content Management System is just a fancy word for a piece of software that allows you to create, publish, and edit content on your site.
+It also gives you control over adding additional users.
 Some popular examples are…

 - Open source software that is free to use and upgrade